sandstreamdev/std/date/README.md

 ## Questions

-- How to find how many milliseconds are in given number of seconds?
+- How to find how many milliseconds are in a given number of seconds?

 # joinDateTime

-Joins a date time pair into a date time string.
+Joins a date-time pair into a date-time string.

 ## Type signature